 hands over listing on my phone while we’re watching TV

 So I emailed the listing realtor to ask when the open house was, because the listing was vague on dates.

-The listing agent emailed back to say we should do a private showing, so we set one up for Friday morning, three days after we got pre-approved for a mortgage.
+The listing agent, obviously, emailed back to say we should do a private showing, so like, cool.
+Let’s do that.
+We set one up for Friday morning, aka three literal days after we got preapproved for a mortgage.

 To prepare, I sent a frantic DM to my friend Andrew, the mastermind behind Family Money Plan and my go-to on all things housing.
 He paid off his mortgage in six years, so he knows a thing or two about houses.

-And that, friends, is the story of how we got a realtor.
+And that, friends, is the story of how we got a real estate agent.

-We saw the house, liked it, knew we wanted to make an offer, and went straight to Starbucks to call our in-our-heads realtor, who did not know she was our realtor or that we were buying a house.
-She’s a close family friend, so we texted her that we wanted to buy a house today and asked her for help.
+We saw the house, liked it, knew we wanted to make an offer, and went straight to Starbucks to call our in-our-heads agent, who did not know she was our agent or that we were buying a house.
+She’s a close family friend, so we texted her that SURPRISE, we want to buy a house today and can you help us?

-After that, things kicked into high gear, and we really saw the value of having a realtor.
-She handled everything with the selling agent, texted us to let us know that the offer had been accepted, dropped everything to take a look at my boyfriend’s townhouse and help us make a plan for listing it, and set us up with a real estate lawyer and house inspection the following week.
+After that, things kicked into high gear, and we really saw the value of having a real estate agent.
+She handled everything with the selling agent, texted us to let us know that the offer had been accepted, dropped everything to take a look at The Boyfriend’s townhouse and help us make a plan for listing it, and set us up with a real estate lawyer and house inspection the following week.

 We had savings